PaulMarisOUMary/ALGOSUP_2022_Project_4_E/Documents/Functionnal-Specification.md

 [^9]: An MLT file is a project created by Meltytech Shotcut, an open source video editor.
 It contains project settings in XML format, which includes information about media imported in the project, media placed on the timeline, effects applied to the media, and video and audio properties.

 [^10]: An OBJ file is a standard 3D image format that can be exported and opened by various 3D image editing programs.
 It contains a three-dimensional object, which includes 3D coordinates, texture maps, polygonal faces, and other object information.
 OBJ files may also store references to one or more .

+[^11]: Non Playable Character: A virtual avatar that you can interact with.
+This character will be controlled by the game itself.